Tanwaiwax/APEXCalculusLT_Source/README.md

 Source files for the APEX Calculus LT text, Version 3.1.
 The resulting pdfs (or recent versions thereof) are posted at https://arts-sciences.und.edu/academics/math/calc-1-texts.html

-The main file is Calculus.tex, intended to be run with XeLaTeX with the Calibri font.
+The main file is Calculus.tex, intended to be run with LuaLaTeX with the Calibri font.
 (It will run without Calibri and with pdflatex, but the spacing will be different than intended.
 One can try using the Carlito font, which is an open font with (supposedly) the same font metrics as Calibri.
 I have not yet tried it personally.)

 There are a variety of compilation options.
-This is simplified by using make.py (a Python2 script) which calls latexmk.
+This is simplified by using make.py (a Python script) which calls latexmk.
 Running `./make.py` will give the various options.
-Compiling with a single set of options will take three to five minutes.
+Compiling with a single set of options will take an hour or two.
-Running `./make.py -a` will create seven different pdfs after about twenty minutes.
+Running `./make.py -a` will create four different pdfs after about five hours.
 Running `./make.py -n` will use latexml to make a complete website version of the book after about three hours.
 (Unfortunately, latexmk appears to be a little too agressive in ignoring compilation errors.
 I recommend compiling using your regular method first, and once you know it compiles, then use latexmk.)